salesforcecli/plugin-deploy-retrieve/README.md

 8. Sign CLA (see [CLA](#cla) below).
 9. Send us a pull request when you are done.
 We'll review your code, suggest any needed changes, and merge it in.

+To add a new project command see the [contributing guide](CONTRIBUTING.md)

 ### CLA

 External contributors will be required to sign a Contributor's License